GoogleCloudPlatform/podcast/site/content/post/episode-127-sre-vs-devops-with-liz-fong-jones-and-seth-vargo/index.md

 I’m a researcher at a regionally accredited academic institution and I need compute resources.
 Does Google Cloud have any programs that can help me out?

-- Google Cloud Platform announces new credits program for researchers [blog](https://blog.google/topics/google-cloud/google-cloud-platform-announces-new-credits-program-researchers/) [faq](https://lp.google-mkto.com/gcp-research-credits-FAQ.html?modal_active=noneBlogsocial&utm_campaign=2018-edu-gcp-research-credits)
+- Google Cloud announces new credits program for researchers [blog](https://blog.google/topics/google-cloud/google-cloud-platform-announces-new-credits-program-researchers/) [faq](https://lp.google-mkto.com/gcp-research-credits-FAQ.html?modal_active=noneBlogsocial&utm_campaign=2018-edu-gcp-research-credits)

 ##### Where can you find us next?